ameskine34/bOrn_TobeRooT/README.md

 ### Advantages:

 - **Hardware-agnostic**, modern Type-2 hypervisors can run on any hardware, which is supported by the host OS.
-- E**asy to install and manage**.
+- **Easy to install and manage**.
 It is installed as a normal application.

 ### Disadvantages: